compgenomics2020/Team3-ComparativeGenomics/README.md

 ## Team3-ComparativeGenomics
-We use tools from different levels to compare Listeria Monogeny isolates.
+We use tools from different levels to compare Listeria Monocytogenes isolates.
 ## Usage
 This pipeline is specific for BIOL7210 group project.
 We have 6 tool avaliable which are listed below.
 Run on command line by choosing a tool. e.g., <./tool_functions FastANI> will only run FastANI, and output ANI scores.